BenjaTK/Gaea/docs/modifiers.md

 ![walls modifier showcase](assets/walls-modifier-showcase.png)

-In this example, the walls are added after both the floor and ceiling *(using Generate Borders)* are added, giving the dungeon a different perspective.<br>
+In this example, the walls are added after both the floor and ceiling *(using the Fill modifier)* are added, giving the dungeon a different perspective.<br>
 An example without the Walls modifier looks like this:

 ![without walls modifier](assets/walls-modifier-showcase-before.png)